-Ending a relationship is never easy because it ends a whole phase of your life where you had someone to share your doubts, your happiness, and your fears.
+Ending a relationship is never easy because it ends a whole stage of your life where you’d someone to share your happiness, your sorrows, and your fears.

-Losing a relationship can heightened feelings of rejection and guilt.
+Losing a relationship can elevate feelings of rejection and guilt.
 A broken heart and emotional pain can negatively affect physical and mental health.

-The end of a relationship can flip your world and trigger a range of emotions.
-Some people quickly accept the demise of a relationship and move on.
+The end of a relationship can turn your world and trigger a variety of emotions.
+Some people quickly accept the death of a relationship and move on.
 But others may deal with depression, anxiety, and withdrawal from friends and family.

 It’s OK to be sad.

 Let your emotions come through because they’re real.
 But don’t lurch in self-pity forever.
 Understand that there’ll be a process of getting over it.
 It could take a week, or a couple of months — depends on you.
 But here’s the thing — life goes on.